 - Don’t do too much steering – less is more.

-- Be patient, take your time.
+- Be patient and take your time.

 - Use your mirrors to gauge which way your trailer is going.